nkcuong2761/Social-CO2/README.md

 - Else if deploy directly to Firestore

+Uncomment `connectFirestoreEmulator(db, 'localhost', 8080);` in file `dataToFirebase.js`, then run

 ```
 firebase login
+firebase deploy --only functions
-firebase deploy
+firebase deploy --only firestore:rules
 ```

-Step 4: Start the project with the following command
+Step 4: Start the project locally with the following command

 ```
 npm start